Supergiovane/node-red-contrib-knx-ultimate/README.md

 </details>
 <details><summary>Gateway simulation</summary>

-By putting **EMULATE** in the gateway IP field, the gateway node will not write to the KNX BUS.
+By putting **EMULATE** in the IP field, the gateway node will not write to the KNX BUS.
 Useful for simulations and classsrooms.

 </details>